Clearing – Frequently Asked Questions

 While it's important to stay positive, you should try to be realistic – particularly if you're considering changing subject.
 Assuming you made your original decisions on what and where to study after careful research, make sure you now carry out any more research required.
 Consider attending some open days and interviews offered by universities to Clearing applicants.

 Above all, stay positive!
 Poor exam results are not the end of the world, as our Clearing success stories testify.

 Still not found an answer?
 Ask one of our experts!

-Didn't find the question you were looking for?
+Didn't find the question or answer you were looking for?
 Use Ask and submit yours to our team of experts, all of whom have years of experience within higher education – they'll be happy to help.

 Next page: Clearing Success Stories